james-d-mitchell/aaa/README.md

 This is a GAP package that introduces algorithms for asynchronous automata.
 You can download GAP from https://www.gap-system.org/ and place this package in the pkg directory.

+To build the manual type AaaMakeDoc(); into GAP, having already loaded aaa.